What is a Secondary Service-Connected Disability?

-For example, a veteran who was exposed to Agent Orange will receive a presumptive service-connection for Diabetes.
-This would be the primary disability.
-Diabetes can lead to numerous other health complications, including Diabetic Retinopathy, which can cause blindness in serious cases.
-The Diabetic Retinopathy would be considered a secondary disability.
-With medical evidence supporting that the retinopathy is due to the diabetes, the retinopathy could then be service-connected.
+For example, a veteran who is service connected for diabetes mellitus type 2 could have numerous other health complications due to their diabetes, including diabetic retinopathy, which can cause blindness in serious cases.
+The diabetic retinopathy would be considered a secondary disability to the veteran’s service-connected diabetes.
+With medical evidence supporting that the retinopathy is due to the diabetes, the retinopathy could then be service connected on a secondary basis.

-How to Apply for Benefits for a Secondary Disability
+How to Apply for VA Benefits for a Secondary Disability

-For veterans with Traumatic Brain Injury (TBI), there are some conditions that are presumptively considered as secondary service-connected disabilities.
-Parkinson’s disease, seizures, certain dementias, depression, and hormone deficiency diseases are presumptively considered to p be secondary disabilities to service-connected TBI.
-Eligibility depends on the severity of the TBI and the time between the initial injury that caused the TBI and the appearance of the secondary disability.
+According to 38 C.F.R. §3.310 (d), there are some conditions that are “held to be the proximate result of service-connected traumatic brain injury.”
+Parkinson’s disease, seizures, certain dementias, depression, and hormone deficiency diseases are presumptively considered to be secondary disabilities to service-connected TBI.
+Eligibility depends on the severity of the TBI and the time between the initial injury that caused the TBI, as well as the appearance of the secondary disability.